fbpx

 • Building 5

-Join celebrated dance artist Emily Johnson for a new performance gathering unfolding within Jeffrey Gibson’s exhibition POWER FULL BECAUSE WE’RE DIFFERENT.
+Join celebrated dance artist Emily Johnson for a new, large-scale performance gathering that unfolds within Jeffrey Gibson: POWER FULL BECAUSE WE’RE DIFFERENT.

 Emily Johnson / Catalyst, Quilt Being Star, worn by Ty Fierce Metteba, photo by Two Hawks Young.